A Data Engineer cryopreserved in 2010 and woken up by mischief today would no longer understand much about modern stack data.

 However, the entire modern data stack is organized around the Cloud Data Warehouse, connected or merged with the Data Lake.

 As seen in the first section of the article, EL(T) solutions prevail over traditional ETL tools.
 This evolution reflects a transformation in the data integration process, a significant evolution in building the data pipeline.

 A question you may have asked yourself: Why put “T” into parentheses?

-For the simple and good reason, the tool used to build the data pipeline between the source systems and the Cloud Data Warehouse no longer needs to transform the data.
+For a simple and good reason, the tool used to build the data pipeline between the source systems and the Cloud Data Warehouse no longer needs to transform the data.

 We’ll have to talk about this evolution again: Most Data Preparation and Data Transformation operations can now be performed in the Cloud Data Warehouse itself, using SQL.

-The goal of modern stack data is to empower the end-users of the data.
+The goal of a modern data stack is to empower the end-users of the data.
 It’s increasingly at the service of the business teams and the marketing stack they handle.

 Data preparation or transformation is the art of making data usable.
 This phase consists of answering a simple question: How to transform raw data into a data set that the business can use?

 Data transformation is a multifaceted process involving different processing types:

 Preparation and transformation tools are also used to maintain Data Quality.
 Because data “transformation” refers to operations of a different nature, it’s not surprising that the modern data stack hosts several tools belonging to this large multifaceted family.